 This Gourmia model is our most compact and affordable recommendation.
-Available for less than $150, it’s a small, unobtrusive machine that’s capable of producing an impressive amount of ice.
+It’s a small, unobtrusive machine that’s capable of producing an impressive amount of ice.

 It produces a 9-cube tray in just under 10 minutes, and it’s small enough to fit in just about any space.
 If you’re looking for the most portable option, this is it!